-In this post I share my review of SmarterQueue and why I made the switch from Meet Edgar to this solid alternative for scheduling your content.
+In this post I share my review of SmarterQueue and why you should consider making the switch to this solid Meet Edgar alternative for scheduling your content.

-I have been using Meet Edgar for a couple of years now to schedule content on an evergreen basis, mainly on Twitter, but you can also use it for LinkedIn and Facebook.
+I used Meet Edgar for a couple of years to schedule content on an evergreen basis, mainly on Twitter, but you can also use it for LinkedIn and Facebook.

-Recently, Meet Edgar raised their price from $49 to $79 USD, which started the onslaught of questions from my community…asking me every week: is there an affordable Meet Edgar Alternative?
+Meet Edgar raised their price from $49 to $79 USD which started the onslaught of questions from my community…asking me every week: is there an affordable Meet Edgar Alternative?

-I wasn’t convinced that I would switch.
-I was looking for replacement for my audience, many of which had ruled out Meet Edgar because of the price point.
+Even with all that in mind, I went looking for an alternative to recommend to my community – many of which had ruled out Meet Edgar because of the price point.